nadialefebvre/project-portfolio-v2/README.md

 # Project Portfolio v2

 Personal project to showcase all my projects and thoughts about code.
-This is a makeover of a previous project, [Portfolio v1](https://github.com/nadialefebvre/project-portfolio-v1), which was made purely with HTML and CSS.
+(January 2023) This is a makeover of a previous project, [Portfolio v1](https://github.com/nadialefebvre/project-portfolio-v1), which was made purely with HTML and CSS.

 I decided to make a second version so the project itself shows my frontend development skills and my ability to learn what's necessary for a project.